-You should talk to an elder law attorney in Vermont if you want to make certain that you have a plan in place in case you become incapacitated.
+You should talk to an elder law attorney in Vermont or New York if you want to make certain that you have a plan in place in case you become incapacitated.
 There is an unfortunate chance that illness or injury could leave you unable to communicate or to make decisions on your own behalf.
 In such circumstances, your family could be forced to make medical decisions for you and to go to court to petition for guardianship to manage your assets.
 If you have a plan, your family is spared the need for court action and your wishes regarding medical care will be clear.

 You should also talk to an elder law attorney if you have any assets that you want to keep safe.
 Your assets could be lost if you have to pay for costly nursing home or home care services that insurance doesn’t cover.
 A significant portion of your assets could potentially have to be used for the payment of estate taxes if your estate is large enough and you pass away without a plan.
 You could also end up working your whole life, only to have your heirs squander their inheritance or lose it to bankruptcy or divorce.
 With a plan in place, you can avoid all of these undesirable outcomes.

 If you have minor children you want to ensure are cared for, a loved one with a disability who you want to provide for, or any concerns about your family fighting over your assets if something happens to you, you should also speak with an elder law attorney.